rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 #### Computing the perimeter

-The $(x, y)$ representation is better for computing the perimeter.
-This perimeter expression is complicated because it involves a derivative.
+This perimeter expression is more complicated because it involves derivative.
 Fortunately, since we have a table of ordered $(x, y)$ values, we can avoid derivatives and directly obtain the perimeter by summing distances between consecutive points:

 $$
 \begin{equation*}